North Shore Scenic Drive Minnesota, USA Travel Guide

 No specific major pilgrimage sites are applicable to this region.

-The region's focus is on natural and industrial heritage rather than traditional pilgrimage.
+The region's focus is on natural and related to industry heritage rather than traditional pilgrimage.

-Cultural experiences here are often tied to community history and community life.
+Cultural experiences here are often tied for the community history and community life.

 For longer trips, the Northern Coast serves as a start for regional explorations.